henrikstengaard/hstwb-mini-package/README.md

 Installation of HstWB Mini package requires and uses following assign and default value:

 - SYSTEMDIR: = DH0:
-- MINIDIR: = DH1:

-HstWB Mini files will be installed and configured in MINIDIR: assign.
-SYSTEMDIR: assign must be set to harddrive containing Amiga OS.
+HstWB Mini files will be installed and configured in SYSTEMDIR: assign, which must be set to harddrive containing Workbench.

 ### Amiga Boot Selector